-Reusable shopping bags are gaining in popularity with everyone from consumers to marketing execs.
-This uptick in the use of reusable shopping bags is largely due to laws regulating disposable plastic bags like the new California bag ban and certified reusable grocery bags requirement under the California Public Resources Code (Sections 42281, 42281.5, and 42282).
+Reusable shopping bags are gaining popularity with everyone from consumers to marketing execs.
+This uptick in reusable shopping bags is mainly due to laws regulating disposable plastic bags like the new California bag ban and certified reusable grocery bags requirement under the California Public Resources Code (Sections 42281, 42281.5, and 42282).

 Problems Caused by Single-Use Plastic Bags Well Documented

-Typically, when bag bans or fees come about it is from a concern for the environment.
+Typically, when bag bans or fees come about, it is a concern for the environment.
 The logic is by eliminating single-use plastic bags, the negative ramifications will also be eliminated.
-A recent post I found on my friend Ted Rubin’s website, which I believe was written originally by his best friend, my acquaintance and Walmart insider, John Andrews, outlines how Walmart could easily help their bottom line and the planet, while also getting more people to switch to reusable shopping bags than ever before.
+A recent post I found on my friend Ted Rubin’s website, which I believe was written originally by his best friend, my acquaintance, and Walmart insider, John Andrews, outlines how Walmart could easily help their bottom line and the planet while also getting more people to switch to reusable shopping bags.

 The Effectiveness of Disposable Plastic Bag Fees

-The entire philosophy behind Walmart’s pricing structure is offering low prices right?
+The entire philosophy behind Walmart’s pricing structure is offering low prices, right?
 This strategy has proven to be very lucrative.
-Low prices are enough of an incentive to get shoppers in the door, but Walmart offers many shoppers the ability to do most, if not all, of their shopping in one place, so convenience and availability of products is also a compelling reason to shop there.
+Low prices are enough of an incentive to get shoppers in the door.
+Still, Walmart offers many shoppers the ability to do most, if not all, of their shopping in one place, so convenience and availability of products is also a compelling reason to shop there.

 The so-called free disposable plastic bags handed out at the checkout are not really free.
-Their cost is worked into the prices, so customers are paying for the single-use bags, but they do not appear as a line item.
+The prices include their cost, so customers pay for the single-use bags, but they do not appear as a line item.
 Here’s the thing, if Walmart were to charge a bag fee for each disposable plastic bag handed out, they would likely drive a majority of their customers to bring their own reusable shopping bags.

 Taking Walmart Everyday Low Prices to New Lows

-Eliminating disposable plastic bags could possibly allow Walmart to lower their already low prices even more.
+Eliminating disposable plastic bags could allow Walmart to lower their already low prices even more.
 If they are not purchasing these bags to hand out, there would no longer be a reason to work this expense into their pricing structure.
-They could cut their prices to further incentivize shoppers.
+They could cut their prices to incentivize shoppers further.
 This means more customers may stop in to do their shopping.
-Existing customers who maybe get some items at Walmart, but go to competitors for other items, make the switch and do all of their shopping at Walmart.
+Existing customers who maybe get some items at Walmart, but go to competitors for other things, make the switch and do all of their shopping at Walmart.

 Walmart Canada is Being the Change

-Walmart Canada implemented a 5-cent per bag fee that became effective on February 9, 2016.
-This measure is intended to help the company achieve their goal of going zero waste.
-To date specifics about how many disposable plastic bags have been given out and the total money raised by the fee has not been made available.
+Walmart Canada implemented a 5-cent per bag fee effective on February 9, 2016.
+This measure is intended to help the company achieve its goal of going zero waste.
+To date, specifics about how many disposable plastic bags have been given out and the total money raised by the fee has not been made available.

 If this bag fee works for Walmart Canada, that will be a good indicator that it will also work in other stores.
-We really hope Walmart in the U.S. is keeping on eye on what is happening with the California bag ban and at the stores in Canada, and considers implementing a similar fee here.
+We hope Walmart in the U.S. keeps an eye on what is happening with the California bag ban and at the stores in Canada and considers implementing a similar fee here.